tnovas/streamlabs/README.md

 var streamLabsApi = require('streamlabs');
 ```

-Pass to constructor as credentials of StreamLabs: `ClientId` `ClientSecret` `RedirectUrl` `Scopes`
+Give constructor credentials of StreamLabs: `ClientId` `ClientSecret` `RedirectUrl` `Scopes`

 ```
 var streamLabs = new streamLabsApi('clientId', 'clientSecret', 'http://redirecturl/', 'scopes');
 ```

-# Autorization
+# Authorization
-After use Api you need autenticate with StreamLabs for that you will get url of autorization:
+After using Stream Labs you will need to autenticate with StreamLabs, for that you will get url of authorization:

 ```
-var urlAutorization = streamLabs.autorizationUrl();
+var urlAuthorization = streamLabs.authorizationUrl();
 ```

-You make a request on `urlAutorization` with a browser and autorizate in Stream Labs, and you will redirect to `RedirectUrl` and get a `Code` on QueryString `?code='hjqweassxzass'` and call `connect` with `code` on Api
+You have to make a request on `urlAuthorization` with a browser and authorizate in Stream Labs, and you will be redirect to `RedirectUrl` and get a `Code` on QueryString `?code='hjqweassxzass'` and call `connect` with `code` on Api

 ```
 streamLabs.connect(code);
 ```

 # Get Donations:
-For get donations you make a call 'getDonations' with limit of collection
+For get donations you have to make a call 'getDonations' with limit of collection

 ```
 function getDonations(donations) {